 Due to popular demand QGU (The Queer Graduate Union) is back!
 QGU serves the LGBTQQIAA graduate student community at Keck Graduate Institute and Claremont Graduate University by putting on social events, helping to bring academic events with a queer focus to campus and by providing spaces for community.
 It is open to queer and allied graduate students from every dicipline.

 OUR MOTTO: "Gender is a universe, and we are all stars."

 The Alliance is a space for trans*, genderqueer, gender non-conforming and gender questioning people affiliated with the Claremont Colleges Consortium.
 The primary goal of the Alliance is to foster solidarity and community through weekly meetings where we talk, share, and listen to one another's experiences about gender non-conformity.
 Further goals include sustaining a visible trans* community, raising consciousness of gender diversity among the student body, and organizing for relevant political action.
 Anyone who considers themselves transgender, transsexual, gender neutral, genderless, bigender, genderqueer, is questioning their gender identity—or feels that their gender is explained by something else entirely—is welcome!
 In addition, we understand that gender often has a complex relationship with sexuality, class, religion, race and ability and other ways of being.

-Meetings: Wednesdays 8 PM at the QRC (with snacks!) to support one another in navigating a transphobic world
+Meetings: Sundays at 7 PM at the QRC (with snacks!) to support one another in navigating a transphobic world